A few days ago I received this tweet:

 — Jill Knapp (ITIL® and stuff) (@Knapp_IT) July 25, 2020

 Axelos' rule (requiring all training to include exams) is a well-meaning rule that is great for the ITIL community, but sadly it impacts me very directly.
-Even though I am fully accredited, our video resellers are simply resellers; there's no way to accredit them to sell exams.
+Our video resellers are simply resellers; there's no simple way to accredit a streaming platform to sell exams.

 — Jill Knapp (ITIL® and stuff) (@Knapp_IT) July 25, 2020